gobeyondidentity/developer-docs/docs/getting-started.md

 ### Create an Application

-Next, we we'll create a new Application:
+Next, we we'll create a new [Application](https://developer.beyondidentity.com/docs/v1/platform-overview/architecture#applications-and-authenticator-configs) that contains the configuration for your end users:

 <img src="/assets/getting-started-create-app.gif" width="800px" />